e-c-k-e-r/vall-e/docs/models.md

 However, having a pure NAR is challenging, as you need to both explicitly provide the duration and provide a "good enough" starting sequence of tokens for the initial sequence.
 * The former problem is easily "solved" by training a `len` inferencing task, where the given input predicts the requested duration for a given utterance autoregressively.
 * The latter however proves to be a bit of a challenge, as this could be anything from random noise to a unique token.
+  * The current implementation repeats the input prompt's RVQ level 0 as the initial condition, but inferencing fills with stop tokens.
+This *might* be the problem, but I do not have my `nar-len-llama-8` weights stored anywhere, sadly.
 * Testing showed that it's easy to predict the duration, but decoding the first RVQ level accurately proves to be a chore.
   * Initially, output seemed chaotic and unreliable, but further experiments showed the model will "work" for a brief moment before going silent.